How GOS/FOS prebiotics support your baby’s immune system

 This creates a balanced and thriving gut environment which is vital from the very beginning of your baby’s life and contributes to the development of their immune system.

-How GOS and FOS Prebiotics Work
+What are GOS and FOS prebiotics?

 GOS is naturally found in plant foods such as legumes, nuts (cashews and pistachios) and soy beans.
 You can find FOS in foods like onions, garlic, asparagus, banana and artichokes.